tantalor/megaera/README.md

 The _webapp.RequestHandler_ class lacks several features common to web application frameworks such as automatic rendering of templates and support for alternate output formats (e.g., YAML, JSON).

-To solve this, the _Megaera_ class (which bases _webapp.RequestHandler_) associates a "handler" with one or more django templates (e.g., html, atom).
+To solve this, _MegaeraRequestHandler_ (which bases _webapp.RequestHandler_) associates a "handler" with one or more django templates (e.g., html, atom).
 Each handler is stored in a distinct file and can respond to a GET or POST request (or both).
 If the request specifies YAML or JSON output, the handler's response is automatically rendered in the specified type.

 The basic Google App Engine SDK also omits common tasks such as distinguishing development and production environments and accessing application-specific local configuration.